The Man Outside: Form and Language

 The relatively short play is largely dominated by its protagonist Beckmann, who frequently delivers monologues, including ending the drama in this way.
-By using colloquial language, Beckmann is portrayed as the average person - "one of those", as he is introduced in the dramatis personae - who uses military slang expressions such as "crash out", "drown" and "booze".
+By using colloquial language, Beckmann is portrayed as the average person - "one of those", as he is introduced in the dramatis personae - who uses military slang expressions.
 The rest of the characters are also vividly shaped by their use of everyday language.
-Mrs Kramer is characterised through her ordinary vocabulary as part of the petite bourgeois, while the personified Elbe River is a coarse but maternal and tough woman.
+Mrs Kramer is characterised through her ordinary vocabulary as part of the petite bourgeoisie, while the personified Elbe River is a coarse but maternal and tough woman.

 Various structural elements serve as recurring literary motifs, with Beckmann's dreams and dreamlike elements regularly infiltrating the reality of the plot.
 A door slamming shut ends each stage of Beckmann's journey, after which he finds himself "the man outside".
 Beckmann's gas mask goggles continually prompt negative reactions and are symbolic of the fact that Beckmann's view of the world is still shaped by his wartime experiences.
 A further core element running through the play is the use of interrogative clauses.
 Beckmann's questions, which he directs to various characters over the course of the play, remain largely unanswered up until he intensifies his questioning in the final climax of the drama: "Will no one at all give an answer?
 Will no one give an answer???
 Will no one, anyone, answer???"